-Set the Font to Callie Hand Regular, set the Size to 122 pt and set the text to Align Center.
+Set the Font to Callie Hand Regular, set the Size to 122 pt, and set the text to Align Center.

 Create a second, much smaller, text frame and type ‘TM.’ into the frame.
-Position to the top right of the first text frame, just above the dot of the ‘i’.
+Position it to the top right of the first text frame, just above the dot of the ‘i’.

 Set the Font to Fira Sans Regular, Size 12 pt and Align Center.

 Select the Ellipse Tool (L) from the Tools panel and, holding down Shift, drag to create a perfect circle 91 mm in diameter.
-Position over the top of the ‘Jodie’ text frame.
+Position it over the top of the ‘Jodie’ text frame.
 Right-Click (Windows) or Control-Click (Mac OS) > Arrange > Send to Back.

 Set the Stroke Color to [None] and the Fill Color to a new pink CMYK Swatch, C=0 M=51 Y=20 K=0 (select New Color Swatch from the Swatches panel [Window > Color > Swatches]).

 Designing logos and icons can be incredibly simple when working with typography alone.
-Keep these tips in mind while designing to make your branding designs effective, memorable and client-appropriate:
+Keep these tips in mind while designing to make your branding designs effective, memorable, and client-appropriate: